 portviewpreparatory.com

 Port View Prep is a non-public school that serves students, ages 5 to 22 years, with Autism Spectrum Disorder, developmental disabilities, behavior challenges, and/or unique learning needs.
-Programs are tailored to individual student needs, and we also meet prospective students to determine whether they would benefit from our educational approach.
-Unless students are privately placed at Port View Prep, admission is contingent upon the IEP team’s decision to include Port View Prep as part of the offer of a Free Appropriate Public Education (FAPE).
+Programs are tailored to individual student needs, and also meet prospective students to determine whether they would benefit from program.
+Placement at Port View Prep is based on the IEP team’s decision to include Port View Prep as part of the offer of a Free Appropriate Public Education (FAPE).

 Spectrum Center- Chino Hills – CVUSD Alternative Education Center